odoo/documentation/manufacturing/overview/getting_started/manufacturing_order.rst

 Introduction
 ============

-There are two basic ways to manage manufacturing in Odoo.
+There are two basic ways to manage manufacturing in Twenty20.
 The first way manages work with one document only.
 This document is the **manufacturing order**.
 The second way uses additional documents to give you more precise control over the manufacturing process.
 In this